 THIS IS NOT COYOTE WATCH CANADA

 We are not affiliated with Coyote Watch Canada.
 We are a group of individuals dedicated to evidence-based wildlife management.
-This site is intended to provide a critical perspective on Coyote Watch Canada specifically.
+This site is intended to provide a critical perspective on Lesley Sampson and Coyote Watch Canada specifically.

 Wildlife advocacy groups like Coyote Watch Canada, led by Lesley Sampson, often wield influence without the scientific rigor to back it up.
 Their push for coexistence models—preaching hazing, attractant removal, and non-lethal deterrents—may feel good but lacks evidence to support its efficacy.As evidenced in this 2017 study (below), hazing does not effectively restore fear of humans in habituated coyotes and despite claims from groups like Coyote Watch Canada, removing problem coyotes, though controversial, can reduce human-coyote conflicts.